-After writing yesterdays blog I got thinking a lot about our goal setting in the fitness arena.
-I would bet that 95-99% of clients come in to me the first time and say they want to lose weight and they know exactly how many pounds they want to lose and to weight.
+After writing yesterdays blog I got thinking a lot about fitness goal setting.
+I would bet that 95-99% of our senior fitness clients come in the first time and say they want to lose weight and they know exactly how many pounds they want to lose and to weight.
 It’s mystical how that number is derived.

-I always ask the new client what they plan to do once they reach said ‘mystical’ number.
+I always ask this person what they plan to do once they reach said ‘mystical’ number.
 This question almost always catches them off-guard.

 A process goal is one in which you focus on the joy of the journey not about the destination.
 For example, while an outcome goal would be to lose 10 lbs, a process goal would be to learn a new activity/sport and engage in it 2 times/week for the foreseeable future.
 Process goals focus on what action is needed day in and day out to reach your outcome goal.